libp2p/js-libp2p/README.md

 > npm i libp2p-websockets
 ```

-## This module uses `pull-streams`
+### This module uses `pull-streams`

 We expose a streaming interface based on `pull-streams`, rather then on the Node.js core streams implementation (aka Node.js streams). `pull-streams` offers us a better mechanism for error handling and flow control guarantees.
-If you would like to know more about what took us to make this migration, see the discussion at this [issue](https://github.com/ipfs/js-ipfs/issues/362).
+If you would like to know more about why we did this, see the discussion at this [issue](https://github.com/ipfs/js-ipfs/issues/362).

 You can learn more about pull-streams at: